Terms & Conditions

 - the defect in title is not based on an instruction by the buyer and

-- the infringement was not caused by an unauthorised alteration by the buyer of the goods delivered or by a non-contractual use on the part of the buyer of the goods delivered
+- the infringement was not caused by an unauthorized alteration by the buyer of the goods delivered or by a non-contractual use on the part of the buyer of the goods delivered

 - If not otherwise stipulated herein, any other claims for damages on the part of the buyer shall be excluded, regardless for which legal reason, in particular because of violation of duties under a debt obligation and from tort.
 This shall not apply if liability is assumed